vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/UI/COMPONENTS.md

 ## Overview

-VB Cart uses a modern component-based architecture with React, TypeScript, and Tailwind CSS.
+Aprylo uses a modern component-based architecture with React, TypeScript, and Tailwind CSS.
 The component library is built on top of Radix UI primitives for accessibility and consistency.

 ## Design System